Table of Contents

 61% of marketers have a documented strategy ⬈, and those people are a whopping 313% more successful than those who are winging it.

-The next steps is laying out some KPIs - Key Performance Indicators.
+The next step is laying out some KPIs - Key Performance Indicators.
 This is the "Why we want to do it".

 KPIs are the outcomes that determine whether your digital marketing strategy is working.

 Here are some examples of broad, business-oriented KPIs -